dc27/codeclan_dashboard_project/README.md

 # App Functionality
 The app has four tabs which display data on different topics:
-General Health Overview - Life Expectancy/Life Satisfaction Alcohol -
+General Health Overview - Life Expectancy/Life Satisfaction Alcohol - Hospital related alcohol incidents
-Drugs -
+Drugs - Drug Misuse Discharge's from Hospital
-Smoking -
+Smoking - Scotland Smoking Data

 Each tab allows the user to explore the data set by changing variables such as NHS health board, time period, age range and gender.